NWIFCA Potting Permit Byelaw 2020

 Please note that NWIFCA cannot provide updates on the progress of the Byelaw during this time and we appreciate your patience.
 We do undertake to notify you as soon as there is any concrete news.

 Applications for permits to pot from non-licensed vessels will be invited in due course.

-To assist applications the Byelaw and Flexible Permit Conditions are produced here in the format sent to MMO – ie. prior to any amendments required by MMO.
-A guidance document explaining Category One permits in plain English can be downloaded here: Potting Permit Guidance.
+To assist applications the Byelaw and Flexible Permit Conditions are available below in the format sent to MMO (prior to any amendments required by MMO).
+A guidance document explaining Category One permits in plain English can also be downloaded below.